openharmony/docs/en/device-dev/driver/driver-hdf-servicemanage.md

 Driver services are objects of capabilities provided by HDF driver devices to external systems and are managed by the HDF in a unified manner.
 Driver service management involves publishing and obtaining driver services.

-The HDF uses the **policy** field in the configuration file to define policies for drivers to publish services externally.
+The HDF uses the **policy** field in the configuration file to define policies for a driver to provide services externally.
 The values this field are as follows:

 ```
 typedef enum {
     /* The driver does not provide services. */